wmcdonald404/wmcdonald404.github.io/_posts/2025-02-05-venv-pipenv-and-direnv.md

 I've never found venvs that much of a hassle but thinking about his point of view made me think: "I bet you could make venvs fairly seamless with direnv...".
 Then I figured: "Others are *bound* to have already done this..."
 And they have. cf: [Further reading](#further-reading)

+Before jumping straight to `pipenv` & `direnv` some context and examples around the tools...

 ## Background
 Some basic definitions on the building blocks: